cairo-book/cairo-book/src/ch11-10-procedural-macros.md

 use example_attribute_macro::macro_two;
 use example_derive_macro::macro_three;

+// This is a derive macro that implements some trait for ExampleStruct
 #[derive(macro_three)]
 struct ExampleStruct {
     field: u32,
 }

+// This attribute macro would modify the function in some way
 #[macro_two]
 fn main() -> u32 {
     let: u32 a = ExampleStruct { field: 1 };
     let: u32 b = ExampleStruct { field: 2 };
-    macro_one!(a.to_value(), b.to_value());
+    // This expression macro performs an operation on the two values macro_one!(a.to_value(), b.to_value());
 }
 ```